marioortizmanero/speedbumpapp.com/content/en/blog/wrong-marketing/index.md

 ### SEO

 SEO -- the art of making your website appear first in Google -- is well established, so it was easy to do the basics.
-But it's not just Google that I need to focus: also the Play Store and social media like TikTok.
+But it's not just Google that I need to focus on: also the Play Store and social media like TikTok.
 The concepts are similar, but the tools vary and people search very different things on each platform.

+Being bootstrapped, I'm also very stingy to pay for many tools.
+And holy crap is SEO expensive!

+ahrefs offers some free tools for keyword research, i.e., what words people use when they Google, so that you can use them too.
+I was doing this but it was a bad idea because paying gives you an amazing amount of resources.
+It's crazy how advanced SEO is.

+My joy lasted for a short time until I ran out of the 50 credits I paid 30 euros for, though.
+In a single afternoon.

 ### Viral marketing

-This was a huge rabbit hole
+This was a huge rabbit hole!
+Ironically, I've never used social media more than when building an app to reduce social media usage.
+There's a lot of irony in this project.

 ## Success